-University students are expected to conduct themselves in accordance with the highest standards of academic honesty.
-Academic misconduct for which a student is subject to penalty includes all forms of cheating, such as illicit possession of examinations or examination materials, forgery, or plagiarism.
-(Plagiarism is the presentation of the work of another as one’s own work.)
+Texas A&M University-Corpus Christi students are expected to conduct themselves in accordance with the highest standards of academic honesty.
+Academic misconduct for which a student is subject to penalty includes all forms of cheating, which include but are not limited to illicit possession of examinations or examination materials, falsification, forgery, plagiarism or collusion in any of these behaviors.

-When a transcript or other document has been submitted to Texas A&M University-Corpus Christi, it becomes the property of the University and will not be yielded back to the student as an original.
+Permanent academic records are maintained in the Office of the University Registrar.
+When a transcript or other document has been submitted to Texas A&M University-Corpus Christi, it becomes the property of the University and will not be returned to the student as an original.

 Academic files and degree plans are maintained in the offices of the college deans.
-The college deans are responsible for certifying that students receiving degrees have satisfied all college degree requirements.
-Degree plans for graduate students should be developed by the time students have completed half of the course work in the program, and copies should be forwarded to the Office of Research and Graduate Studies.
+The college deans are responsible for certifying that students receiving undergraduate degrees have satisfied all college degree requirements.
+The Office of the University Registrar is responsible for certifying that University minimum requirements have been satisfactorily completed.

-The student has one calendar year from the date that the datum becomes a fact of record to initiate a challenge.
+The student has one calendar year from the date that the data becomes a fact of record to initiate a challenge.
 If a challenge is successful and affects the student’s GPA, honors status or similar rubric, the historical record will be altered accordingly.